simpledotorg/deployment/terraform/README.md

 ### 1. Add the master AWS SSH key to your machine

+This is the SSH key that will be placed on all provisioned instances for initial access.
+The key is read off of your local machine and copied to AWS by terraform.

 * Create a blank SSH keypair in your SSH directory

 ```bash